-When you look to the guys in your divison.
+When you look to the guys in your division.
 Who stands out to you as a pro fighter you look up to or would like to emulate?

-Well to be honest, I’m quite new to this so I don’t get caught up in other people in my division as of yet.
-At the beginning I like to just take the fights as they come and just go one name at a time.
+Well, to be honest, I’m quite new to this so I don’t get caught up in other people in my division as of yet.
+In the beginning, I like to just take the fights as they come and just go one name at a time.
 Maybe soon when I get a bit of momentum going I’ll start calling everyone out left, right and centre 😛

 What can we expect to see from you in your bout on April 2nd at Battle Zone 15?